ToolJet/ToolJet/docs/versioned_docs/version-2.33.0/how-to/serverside-pagination.md

 LIMIT 100 OFFSET {{(components.table1.pageIndex-1)*100}};
 ```

-The query will fetch 100 rows at a time from the postgresql users table, and the number of rows returned is determined by the current value of `pageIndex`(exposed variable) in the Table component.
+The query will fetch 100 rows at a time from the PostgreSQL users table, and the number of rows returned is determined by the current value of `pageIndex`(exposed variable) in the Table component.

 The following is the breakdown of the above PostgreSQL query: